Do Money Trees Like To Be Root Bound? (+When To Repot)

 Stress – You will notice that your money tree is stressed if it’s living in a small pot.
 The money tree will feel constricted in a small pot, due to which it will suffer from stress.

-Soil reduction – You will notice that the amount of soil has reduced if you take the plant out of the pot.
+Soil reduction – You will notice that the amount of soil has reduced if you remove the plant from the pot.
 This happens because the roots don’t have enough space to grow, so they displace the soil to make space for themselves.
-Soil reduction can lead to various problems such as lack of nutrition.
+Soil reduction can lead to various problems, such as lack of nutrition.

-Dehydration – Due to a reduction of soil, the remaining soil will not hold the required water.
+Dehydration – Due to reduced soil, the remaining soil will not hold the required water.
 This will make the money tree dehydrated.
 The plant will have curled leaves, which is a sign of dehydration.

 In case the pot is too large for your money tree, the problem can be: